-STATUS current DESCRIPTION "An entry describing a particular running or finished script."
-INDEX { smLaunchOwner, smLaunchName, smRunIndex } ::= { smRunTable 1 } SmRunEntry ::= SEQUENCE { unEntry ::= SEQUENCE {

-smRunIndex Integer32,
+'''

-smRunArgument OCTET STRING,
+smRunArgument OCTET STRING, smRunStartTime DateAndTime, smRunLifeTime TimeInterval, smRunExpireTime smRunExitCode SmRunResult OCTET STRING, smRunControl INTEGER, smRunState INTEGER, SnmpAdminStri

-smRunStartTime DateAndTime,
+smRunState

+smRunError

+SnmpAdminString,

-smRunEndTime DateAndTime,
+smRunResultTime DateAndTime, smRunErrorTime DateAndTime

-smRunLifeTime TimeInterval,

-smRunExpireTime TimeInterval,

-smRunExitCode INTEGER,
+}

+smRunIndex OBJECT-TYPE

+SYNTAX Integer32 (1..2147483647)

+MAX-ACCESS not-accessible

+STATUS current

+DESCRIPTION

+"The locally arbitrary, but unique identifier associated

+with this running or finished script.
+This value must be

+unique for all rows in the smRunTable with the same

+smLaunchOwner and smLaunchName.

+Note that the data type and the range of this object must

+be consistent with the definition of smLaunchRunIndexNext

+and smLaunchStart."

+::= { smRunEntry 1 }

+smRunArgument OBJECT-TYPE

-smRunResult OCTET STRING,
+SYNTAX OCTET STRING

-smRunControl INTEGER,

-smRunState INTEGER,

-smRunError SnmpAdminString } smRunIndex OBJECT-TYPE SYNTAX Integer32 (1..2147483647) MAX-ACCESS not-accessible STATUS current DESCRIPTION "The locally arbitrary, but unique identifier associated with this running or finished script.
-This value must be unique for all rows in the smRunTable with the same smLaunchOwner and smLaunchName.
-Note, the data type and the range of this object must be consistent with the definition of smLaunchRunIndexNext and smLaunchStart." ::= { smRunEntry 1 } smRunArgument OBJECT-TYPE SYNTAX OCTET STRING MAX-ACCESS read-only STATUS current DESCRIPTION "The argument supplied to the script when it started."
-DEFVAL $\{ ''H \}$::= { smRunEntry 2 } smRunStartTime OBJECT-TYPE SYNTAX DateAndTime MAX-ACCESS read-only
+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"The argument supplied to the script when it started."

+DEFVAL { ''H }

+::= { smRunEntry 2 }

+smRunStartTime OBJECT-TYPE

+SYNTAX DateAndTime

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"The date and time when the execution started.
+The value

+'000000000000000'H is returned if the script has not

+started yet."

+DEFVAL { '000000000000000'H }

+::= { smRunEntry 3 }

+'''